 The preparation of financial statements in conformity with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), requires Management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent liabilities at the date of the financial statements, and the reported amounts of revenues and expenditures during the reporting period.
 Management has identified (i) mineral property acquisition and exploration deferred costs, (ii) provision for reclamation and closure, (iii) deferred income tax provision (iv) share based payments and (v) financial instruments, as the main estimates for the following discussion.
-Please refer to Note 2 of the Company's unaudited condensed interim consolidated financial statements as at March 31, 2017 for a description of all of the significant accounting policies.
+Please refer to Note 2 of the Company's unaudited condensed interim consolidated financial statements as at June 30, 2017 and the audited annual consolidated financial statements of the Company for the year ended December 31, 2016, for a description of all of the significant accounting policies.